saymrwulf/go-ethereum/notes.md

-2023-07-17T04:52:00 - Implementing approach from a new paper read last night (go-ethereum) 2023-07-23T22:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2024-01-06T03:58:00 - Late-night bugfix on financial RL environment (go-ethereum)
+2023-07-17T04:52:00 - Implementing approach from a new paper read last night (go-ethereum) 2023-07-23T22:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2024-01-06T03:58:00 - Late-night bugfix on financial RL environment (go-ethereum) 2024-01-06T22:42:00 - Quick fix, referencing a known issue from the official repo (go-ethereum)